watsonbox/exportify/README.md

 ### Project Structure

-Here is a simplified directory strcture so that you can understand some of the fundamental directories & files:
+Here is a simplified folder structure so that you can understand some of the fundamental directories & files:

 ```bash
 src/